Map Tracing the Routes Navigated During the Three Great Voyages

 Further exploration of the Pacific Ocean, and search for the North West passage from its eastern end through the Bering Strait.
 Cook died in an affray on Hawaii.

 Cook’s voyages led to the opening up of the whole Pacific Ocean to European exploration, trade and eventual colonisation, including the formation of two modern nations, Australia and New Zealand.
-The consequences for peoples already living there were varied and often deleterious.
-In his own time Cook's work was of huge international interest.
+The consequences for peoples already living there were varied and often harmful.
+But in his own time Cook's work was of huge international interest.